-Poultry, Rabbits, Goat, Sheep, Swine, Beef.
+Dairy, Poultry, Rabbit, Dairy Products, Dairy Goat Wethers, Meat Goat, Sheep, Swine, Beef.

-- 1. Each 4-H member must let the Auction Committee know what they are selling in the Auction and/or Out Truck on the Friday before the Auction of fair week. - 2.
-Only the 4-H members that have a Grand or Reserve Grand Champion will be allowed to change what animal of that 4-H member is sold in the Auction.
-All other 4-H members can only change to Home or Out Truck. - 3.
-Animals sold through the 4-H Auction must go to slaughter unless no slaughter is available, then the 4-H Auction Committee will determine what to do with these animals. - 4.
-Animals will be sold at the weight taken on official weigh-in.
-(Official weight is the weight taken at the fair on that species specified weigh-in time on that species scale that has been certified as accurate). - 5.
-Only animals exhibited and within Auction weight limits may be sold in the 4-H Auction. - 6.
-4-H exhibitors must sell their own animal.
+- 1. Each 4-H member must let the Auction Committee know what they are selling in the Auction on the Friday before the Auction of fair week. - 2.
+Only the 4-H members that have a Grand or Reserve Grand Champion will be allowed to change what animal of that 4-H member is sold in the Auction. - 3.
+Only animals exhibited that are marketable and within the Auction weight limits may be sold in the 4-H Auction. - 4.
+4-H exhibitors must sell their own animal or marketable product.
 In cases where this cannot be done, the 4-H member may request that another Delaware County 4-H member sell their animal.
 Substitute 4-H members must be approved by the 4-H Auction Committee.
 Requests will only be granted for medical emergencies or circumstances deemed unavoidable by the 4-H Auction Committee.
-Failure to be excused from a job and/or participation in a sporting event or sports practice will not result in a substitute being granted.

-7. Each 4-H member may sell only one species that was shown by the 4-H member, selling either:
+Failure to be excused from a job and/or participation in a sporting event or sports practice will not result in a substitute being granted. - 5.
+Each 4-H member may sell only one entry that was shown, or a product of the animal shown by the 4-H member, selling either: